pip-services/pip-services-docs/content/en/v4/tutorials/beginner_tutorials/persistences/json_persistence/_index.md

 #### Saving data on a JSON file

 To store data in a JSON file we use the save method.
-The first parameter is the correlation_id, which is used to trace execution through the call chain.
+The first parameter is the trace_id, which is used to trace execution through the call chain.
 The second one is the JSON value we want to save.
 The following example shows how to use it.

 {{< tabsection >}}
    Not available